-- provide an official transcript from the original institution if it is not a member of ApplyAlberta - obtain a grade of C- or better (grade of B or better in PSYC 312) - be working towards a degree at St. Mary's University.
+- provide an official transcript from the original institution if it is not a member of ApplyAlberta - obtain a grade of C- or better - be working towards a degree at St. Mary's University

 Transfer credit is limited by the residency requirement, which stipulates the number of credit hours that students must complete at St. Mary's University in order to earn a St. Mary's University degree.